Asbestos-Related Diseases

 • Unintentional weight loss

-The average 5-year survival rate for lung cancer is 26%, meaning just over 1 in 4 patients are still alive 5 years after being diagnosed.
+The average 5-year survival rate for lung cancer is 26%, meaning about 1 in 4 patients are still alive 5 years after being diagnosed.

 Get help now if you were diagnosed with lung cancer after asbestos exposure: Call (877) 446-5767.